setms/book/docs/requirements/digest/specification.md

 Such statements require precise definitions of the metrics used, such as `available` in the previous example.

-It's possible to define requirements more formally using specification languages like Planguage @@Gilb2005.
-However, stakeholders can't understand a formal specification, so they can't check that it accurately represents their requirements.
-Software engineers, who understand the formal specification, may not understand the application domain, so they can't be sure the formal specification is accurate either.
-Therefore, the best way to specify requirements is still in natural language.
-Structured natural language, like used in the templates above, is often better than free-form text.

 Many measurements of quality attributes are **lagging indicators**.
 This means you can't tell whether the system achieved its goals until after it's been in operation for a while.